learn-chef/inspec/README.md

 # inspec

-Builds a Docker image that includes InSpec for use on Learn Chef.
+Builds a set of Docker images that include InSpec for use on Learn Chef.

-Chef users don't need to interact with this project.
+InSpec users don't need to interact with this project.
 The Chef Training Team will occasionally publish newer images to DockerHub.

 ## Build

-Build the image locally.
+Build the images locally.

 ```
 chmod u+x build.sh